-After the command code, the master transmits a PIO output data byte that determines the new state of the PIO output transistors.
+After the command code the master transmits a PIO Output Data byte that determines the new state of the PIO output transistors.
 The first (least significant) bit is associated to PIOA; the next bit affects PIOB.
 The other 6 bits of the new state byte do not have corresponding PIO pins.
-These bits should always be transmitted as 1s.
+These bits should always be transmitted as "1"s.
 To switch the output transistor on, the corresponding bit value is 0.
-To switch the output transistor off (non-conducting), the bit must be 1.
+To switch the output transistor off (non-conducting) the bit must be 1.
 This way the bit transmitted as the new PIO output state arrives in its true form at the PIO pin.
-To protect the transmission against data errors, the master must repeat the PIO output data byte in its inverted form.
-Only if the transmission was error-free can the PIO status change.
-The actual PIO transition to the new state occurs with a delay of tREH + x from the rising edge of the MS bit of the inverted PIO byte, as shown in Figure 7.
+To protect the transmission against data errors, the master must repeat the PIO Output Data byte in its inverted form.
+Only if the transmission was error-free will the PIO status change.
+The actual PIO transition to the new state occurs with a delay of $t{REH} + x$ from the rising edge of the MS bit of the inverted PIO byte, as shown in Figure 8.
 The value of "x" is approximately 0.2μs.
 To inform the master about the successful communication of the PIO byte, the DS28EA00 transmits a confirmation byte with the data pattern AAh.
-While the MS bit of the confirmation byte is transmitted, the DS28EA00 samples the state of the PIO pins, as shown in Figure 6, and sends it to the master.
-The master can either continue writing more data to the PIO or issue a 1-Wire reset to end the command.
+While the MS bit of the confirmation byte is transmitted, the DS28EA00 samples the state of the PIO pins, as shown in Figure 7, and sends it to the master.
+The master can either continue writing more data to the PIO or issue a 1-Wire Reset to end the command.